-(1) The information reported is based upon a Schedule 13G filed with the SEC on February 13, 1997 reporting beneficial ownership as of December 31, 1996.

-- (2) Includes (i) 4,727,986 shares of Common Stock owned by Advent VII L.P., (ii) 960,841 shares of Common Stock owned by Advent Atlantic and Pacific II Limited Partnership, (iii) 346,405 shares of Common Stock owned by Advent Industrial II Limited Partnership, (iv) 472,799 shares of Common Stock owned by Advent New York L.P. and (v) 99,288 shares of Common Stock owned by TA Venture Investors, L.P.
-Advent VII L.P., Advent Atlantic and Pacific II Limited Partnership, Advent Industrial II Limited Partnership, Advent New York L.P. and TA Venture Investors, L.P. are part of an affiliated group of investment partnerships referred to, collectively, as the TA Associates Group.
-The general partner of Advent VII, L.P. is TA Associates VII, L.P.
-The general partner of each of Advent New York L.P. and Advent Industrial II Limited Partnership is TA Associates VI, L.P.
-The general partner of Advent Atlantic and Pacific II Limited Partnership is TA Associates AAP II Partners, L.P.
-The general partner of each of TA Associates VII, L.P., TA Associates VI, L.P. and TA Associates AAP II Partners, L.P. is TA Associates, Inc. In such capacity, TA Associates, Inc. exercises sole voting and investment power with respect to all of the shares held of record by the named investment partnerships, with the exception of those shares held by TA Venture Investors, L.P.; individually no stockholder, director or officer of TA Associates, Inc. is deemed to have or share such voting or investment power.
-Principals and employees of TA Associates, Inc. (including Ms. Morby and Mr. Kafker, directors of the Company) comprise the general partners of TA Venture Investors, L.P.
-In such capacity, Ms. Morby and Mr. Kafker disclaim beneficial ownership of such shares, except in the case of Mr. Kafker to the extent of the 12,829 shares as to which he holds a pecuniary interest. - (3) See footnotes (1) and (2) under "Security Ownership of Management" on pages 15 and 16. - (4) The information reported is based on a Schedule 13G filed with the SEC on February 12, 1997 reporting beneficial ownership as of December 31, 1996.
-The Schedule 13G also indicates that J. & W. Seligman & Co., Inc., has sole voting and dispositive power with respect to all of the shares reported.
+- (1) The information reported is based upon a Schedule 13G filed with the Securities and Exchange Commission ("SEC") on February 13, 1997 reporting beneficial ownership as of December 31, 1996.
+The Company has not received an amendment to this Schedule 13G. - (2) Includes (i) 4.727,986 shares of Common Stock owned by Advent VII L.P., (ii) 960,841 shares of Common Stock owned by Advent Atlantic and Pacific II L.P., (iii) 346,405 shares of Common Stock owned by Advent Industrial II L.P., (iv) 472,799 shares of Common Stock owned by Advent New York L.P. and (v) 99,288 shares of Common Stock owned by TA Venture Investors Limited Partnership.
+Advent VII L.P., Advent Atlantic and Pacific II L.P., Advent Industrial II L.P., Advent New York L.P. and TA Venture Investors Limited Partnership are part of an affiliated group of investment partnerships referred to, collectively, as the TA Associates Group.
+The general partner of Advent VII L.P. is TA Associates VII L.P.
+The general partner of each of Advent New York L.P. and Advent Industrial II Limited Partnership is TA Associates VI L.P.
+The general partner of Advent Atlantic and Pacific II L.P. is TA Associates AAP II Partners L.P.
+The general partner of each of TA Associates VII L.P., TA Associates VI L.P. and TA Associates AAP II Partners L.P. is TA Associates, Inc. In such capacity, TA Associates, Inc. exercises sole voting and investment power with respect to all of the shares held of record by the named investment partnerships, with the exception of those shares held by TA Venture Investors Limited Partnership; individually no stockholder, director or officer of TA Associates, Inc. is deemed to have or share such voting or investment power.
+Principals and employees of TA Associates, Inc. (including Ms. Morby and Mr. Kafker, directors of the Company) comprise the general partners of TA Venture Investors Limited Partnership.
+In such capacity, Ms. Morby and Mr. Kafker disclaim beneficial ownership of such shares, except in the case of Mr. Kafker to the extent of the 12,829 shares as to which he holds a pecuniary interest. - (3) The information reported is based on a Schedule 13G filed with the SEC on February 13, 1998 reporting beneficial ownership as of December 31, 1997.
+The Schedule 13G also indicates that Mr. Swanson, has sole voting and dispositive power with respect to all of the shares reported.
+In addition, the Schedule 13G excludes 25,000 shares held by Janet L. Swanson, Dr. Swanson's wife, as to which Dr. Swanson disclaims beneficial ownership.